clojure-emacs/cider/README.md

 ## Current status

 * **M-x nrepl-jack-in**: Launch an nrepl server and a repl client.
-This will also enable nprel minor mode on clojure-mode buffers.
+This will also enable nrepl minor mode on clojure-mode buffers.

-Supported commands:
+Clojure buffer commands:

 * **C-x C-e**: Evalulate the form preceding point
 * **C-M-x**: Evaluate the top level form under point
+* **C-c C-p**: Evalulate the form preceding poing and emit results into current buffer

 Requirements:
 * Leiningen 2.x.
-Has not been tested with Leiningen 1.x yet.
 * clojure-mode

 ## License